England Squash Code of Conduct

 3.2.4. comply with any applicable clothing rules and regulations including, but not limited to, the use of protective eyewear.

-3.3 Player Conduct Disciplinary Incidents and Resulting Sanctions
+3.3.
+Player Conduct Disciplinary Incidents and Resulting Sanctions

-3 3.1 The Rules of Squash outline the powers available to any referee for dealing with on court offences by players.
-Where breaches of the rules are identified and provided that the referee is England Squash qualified, the referee must submit a report to England Squash within five working days of the offence.
-The awarding of a Code of Conduct Penalty (stroke, game or match) will attract penalty points as set out below in 3.3.3.
+3.3.1.
+The Rules of Squash which are available on the England Squash website, outline the powers available to any referee for dealing with on court offences by players.
+Where breaches of the rules are identified and, provided that the referee is appointed by England Squash, the European Squash Federation (ESF) or World Squash, and is England Squash or World Squash Officiating (WSO) qualified, the referee will submit a report to England Squash within five working days of the offence.
+Reports for matches governed by ESF or World Squash may take longer.

 Conduct Stroke Awarded = 1 penalty point for each conduct stroke.
 There is no sanction for a warning.